ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 https://github.com/ACCESS-NRI/um2nc-standalone/commit/f62105b45eb39d2beed5a7ac71f439ff90f0f00c
 and conversion was run with the `payu1.1.5` environment active on gadi: https://github.com/ACCESS-NRI/payu-condaenv/releases/tag/1.1.5

-For each `um2nc` version, `nomask` and `mask` variants of the netCDF files were created with and without the `--nomask` flag during conversion.

 All test data is located at `/g/data/vk83/testing/um2nc/integration-tests`.